 Volunteerism isn’t something we usually associate with self-care (maybe that’s why some people still believe self-care is selfish), but giving to others is a great opportunity to build and nurture meaningful relationships within our community – a critical component of any solid self-care practice.

 After all, our relationships play a direct role in our health.
 When we surround ourselves with others who share similar goals, we’re able to sustain higher levels of motivation to continue pushing forward.
 And when we spend time with people who are encouraging and supportive, their positivity rubs off on us.
-Having a diverse network of connections makes us stronger.
+This is why having a diverse network of connections makes us stronger.

 My self-care practice for the day was to volunteer at my local community garden, something I’ve really enjoyed doing in the past.